Nyumat/NyumatFlix/README.md

 NYUMATFLIX_VPS2=
 ```

+> [!TIP]
-I purposely left the API key blank so that you can get your own.
+> I purposely left the API key blank so that you can get your own.
 You can get one by creating an account on [TMDb](https://www.themoviedb.org/).
-For the other two variables, you can get them by checking out [FMHY](https://fmhy.net/).
+The VPS URLs are for the streams.
+You can get them from the FMHY website.

 3. Install dependencies